 Does CBD consumption result in a positive drug test?

 Because standard urine testing only analyzes metabolites of THC, those who consume CBD/hemp oil have very little risk of testing positive.
-But because hemp oils contain very small amounts of THC, those who use an extraordinarily large amount of cannabinoid-rich oil products (greater than 1000-2000 mg each day) might show a positive test on the initial urine screen, which is susceptible to cross contamination from other cannabinoids.
+But because some hemp oils contain very small amounts of THC, those who use an extraordinarily large amount of cannabinoid-rich oil products (greater than 1000-2000 mg each day) might show a positive test on the initial urine screen, which is susceptible to cross contamination from other cannabinoids.
 However, this initial “false positive” would not hold up to the more rigorous second round of confirmatory testing, which specifically measures THC-COOH.

-How to pass a cannabis drug test
+How to pass a marijuana drug test

-Although abstinence is an obvious initial answer, it may even be dangerous to hang out with friends who are smoking.
+Although abstinence is an obvious initial answer, it may even be dangerous to hang out with friends who are smoking weed.
 Indeed, in a 2015 study, Vandrey exposed a small group of participants to secondhand smoke in both ventilated and non-ventilated rooms.
 He showed that some participants who sat in the non-ventilated room tested positive for THC-COOH, with concentrations in urine exceeding 57 ng/mL.

 “You can’t inadvertently have secondhand smoke exposure to the extent that would trigger a positive urine test, but it is possible,” says Vandrey.
 “So if you are subject to drug testing and are surrounded by a bunch of people smoking weed in a closed up room, you should leave.”